FAQs

 Q: How does the Board decide what to fund and not to fund?

-If you have any other questions please feel free to chat with any of your Endowment Board members who would be happy to answer any of your questions!
+If you have any other questions please feel free to chat with any of your Endowment Board members who are happy to answer any of your questions!
 Thanks!